bdmendes/smockito/README.md

 ## Motivation

-Even when designed software components make use of proper dependency injection, a mocking framework is useful as a construction and interception sugar. [scalamock](https://scalamock.org/) is an excellent native tool for that use case, but has [its limitations](https://scalamock.org/faq#what-is-not-mockable).
+Even when software components make use of proper dependency injection, a mocking framework is useful as a construction and interception sugar. [scalamock](https://scalamock.org/) is an excellent native tool for that use case, but has [its limitations](https://scalamock.org/faq#what-is-not-mockable).
 [Mockito](https://github.com/mockito/mockito), on the other hand, is very powerful and popular, but exposes a Java API that arguably does not fit well with Scala's expressiveness and safety.

 Smockito leverages a subset of Mockito’s features and offers a minimal, opinionated interface, guided by a few core principles:

 - A method should be stubbed only once, and use the same implementation for the lifetime of the mock.
-- A method stub should handle all inputs it expects; partiality is automatically handled.
+- A method stub should handle only the inputs it expects; errors should be handled by the framework.
-- A method stub is always executed, as the real method would.
+- A method stub should always be executed, as the real method would.
 - One may reason directly about the received arguments and number of calls of a stub.
-- One may not reason about the history of a method that was not stubbed.
+- One should not reason about the history of a method that was not stubbed.

 ## Quick Start